 If your bride-to-be is of a culinary persuasion, try a cookery class with a twist at Persian inspired Simi’s Kitchen.
 Each class provides a memorable experience of authentic Persian/Azeri food and hospitality.
 Starting with homemade drinks and nibbles, the lesson culminates in enjoying the feast you have cooked up together, followed by sweets, chai and a chat.

 After a busy couple of days creating, sit back, relax and enjoy a play at one of the country’s oldest theatres, the Theatre Royal Bath.
 The spectacular venue, built in 1805, offers a year-round programme of top quality drama, including West End productions, opera, comedy and dance, and is sure to provide an entertaining evening for all.
-Pre-show dining is offered at The Vaults Restaurant or The Garrick’s Head, which also happens to be a great place for a post-show tipple.
+Pre-show dining is offered at The Garrick’s Head, which also happens to be a great place for a post-show tipple.